apache/airflow/UPDATING.md

 airflow connections export - 2>&1 >/dev/null | grep 'non-JSON'
 ```

-This will catch any warnings about connections that are storing something other than JSON-encoded python dict in the `extra` field.
+This will catch any warnings about connections that are storing something other than JSON-encoded Python dict in the `extra` field.

 ### Zip files in the DAGs folder can no longer have a `.py` extension